3 minute read

-For instance, I wouldn’t even think of publishing a text without giving it to two or more redactors.
-Due to my mild dyslexia it is impossible for me to write without spelling mistakes, punctuation is a mystery for me, as are other grammar rules.
-It is a miracle that I was able to learn a second language; yet, I learned a third language too and defended a PhD dissertation in it.
-Now I write a blog in 3 languages with the help of two spell check programs and the redaction of my friend and colleague Carolina Dias.
+For instance, I wouldn’t even think of publishing a text without running the spell-check twice.
+Due to my mild dyslexia, it is impossible for me to write without spelling mistakes, and punctuation is often a mystery for me, as are other grammar rules.
+It is a miracle that I was able to learn a second language; yet, I learned a third language too, and defended a Ph.D. dissertation in it.
+Now I write a blog in 3 languages with the help of two spell-check programs and the redaction of my friend and colleague Carolina Dias.
 I still struggle with orthography but I can’t let it ruin my dreams.

 I wouldn’t have become a writer if I were afraid to practice all the languages I speak.
 I wouldn’t have gotten my degree in psychoanalysis if I had expected to understand everything there is to know about the human mind in the first place.
 It is such a broad subject!
-Nobody knows everything, even in the sphere where one specializes in.
+Nobody knows everything, even in the sphere in which one specializes.
 Just keep doing what you do well and learn more and more from your experience.
 You can criticize yourself, but you are not allowed to give up!

-Once we accept the fact that we can’t be perfect, and then we will have the freedom to DO the things.
+Once we accept the fact that we can’t be perfect, and then we will have the freedom to DO things.
 Trust me, people who like you will like your pratfalls too, and maybe they will reach out to help if they can.
 Don’t reject their help.

 Want to chat about this article?
 Leave a comment below or send me an email with your thoughts and don’t forget to like us on Facebook.